-Even if you are confident you have all the correct data, is it held in a way that means your provider or administrator can use this efficiently and effectively to minimise risk and provide the best level of servicing?
-For example, if there is a reliance on checking paper files or making adjustments to data prior to completing a calculation whether it is automated or manual it is highly likely the time required will be longer and this must introduce an element of delay.
+Even if you're confident you have all the correct data, is it held in a way your provider or administrator can use this efficiently and effectively to minimise risk and provide the best level of servicing?
+For example, if there's a reliance on checking paper files or making adjustments to data prior to completing a calculation whether it's automated or manual it's highly likely the time required will be longer and this must introduce an element of delay.
 Until something actually goes wrong, often issues of this type are invisible to trustees or employers.